Learn what will be expected of payment service providers and how the Bank will supervise them under the Retail Payment Activities Act.

 - fails to meet the criteria for registration

-- fails to provide additional information
+- fails to provide additional information that was requested

 - provides false or misleading information